-The SFC issued a warning statement on 7th August 2023 entitled 'Warning: Virtual asset trading platforms engaging in improper practices' warning unlicensed virtual asset trading platforms of the potential legal and regulatory consequences of false claims to have applied for SFC-licensing, and providing prohibited services, such as virtual asset deposit-taking paying a return to depositors.
+The SFC issued a warning statement on 7 August 2023 entitled 'Warning: Virtual asset trading platforms engaging in improper practices' warning unlicensed virtual asset trading platforms of the potential legal and regulatory consequences of false claims to have applied for SFC-licensing, and providing prohibited services, such as virtual asset deposit-taking paying a return to depositors.
 The statement also warned investors of the risks of trading crypto on unlicensed exchanges which may not comply with Hong Kong's regulatory requirements for licensed virtual asset trading platforms.
-Hong Kong currently has only two licensed trading platforms.

-According to the warning statement, some unlicensed trading platforms operating in Hong Kong claim to have submitted a licensing application to the SFC, when this is not true.
-If that is the case, these platforms risk committing an offence under section 53ZRG of the AMLO, that is the offence of making a fraudulent or reckless misrepresentation in order to induce an acquisition or disposal of a virtual asset.
+According to the warning statement, some unlicensed trading platforms operating in Hong Kong claimed to have submitted a licensing application to the SFC, when this was not true.
+Those platforms committed an offence under section 53ZRG of the AMLO, that is the offence of making a fraudulent or reckless misrepresentation in order to induce an acquisition or disposal of a virtual asset.
 According to the SFC, false claims to have applied for SFC licensing can mislead the investing public into believing that the crypto exchange complies with the regulatory requirements for licensing, when this is not the case.
 If the exchange subsequently applies for a licence, the SFC says that it will take any misrepresentation as to the exchange's licensed status into account in determining its fitness and properness to be licensed.